Submissions for 2015 will open on Monday, January 5.

 How can I get involved?

-To assist students with preparation for the Symposium, three types of workshops will be offered:
+To assist students with preparation for the Symposium, three types of resources and tutorial sessions will be offered:

-- Kevin Hatfield, Director of Academic Residential and Research Initiatives, University Housing; Adjunct Assistant Professor, History
+- Kevin Hatfield, Director of Academic Residential and Research Initiatives, Undergraduate Studies/University Housing; Adjunct Assistant Professor, History

 - Renee Dorjahn, Director of Finance and Administration, Robert D. Clark Honors College

-- Aliya Khan, Graduate Coordinator GTF, Division of Undergraduate Studies
+- Emily Fiocco, Graduate Coordinator GTF, Division of Undergraduate Studies

 The Undergraduate Symposium is sponsored by the Division of Undergraduate Studies, the Center for Multicultural Academic Excellence, University Housing, the Robert D. Clark Honors College, the UO Libraries, the Office of Equity and Inclusion, and the Division of Student Affairs